-Naturalists frequently speak of the skull as formed of metamorphosed vertebræ: the jaws of crabs as metamorphosed legs; the stamens and pistils of flowers as metamorphosed leaves; but it would in these cases probably be more correct, as Professor Huxley has remarked, to speak of both skull and vertebræ, both jaws and legs, &c.,-as having been metamorphosed, not one from the other, but from some common element.
-Naturalists, however, use such language only in a metaphorical sense: they are far from meaning that during a long course of descent, primordial organs of any kind-vertebræ in the one case and legs in the other-have actually been modified into skulls or jaws.
+Naturalists frequently speak of the skull as formed of metamorphosed vertebræ: the jaws of crabs as metamor-phosed legs; the stamens and pistils of flowers as meta-morphosed leaves; but it would in these cases probably be more correct, as Professor Huxley has remarked, to speak of both skull and vertebræ, both jaws and legs, &c.,-as having been metamorphosed, not one from the other, but from some common element.
+Naturalists, however, use such language only in a metaphorical sense : they are far from meaning that during a long course of descent, primordial organs of any kind-vertebræ in the one case and legs in the other-have actually been modified into skulls or jaws.
 Yet so strong is the appearance of a modification of this nature having occurred, that naturalists can hardly avoid employing language having this plain signification.
 On my view these terms may be used literally; and the wonderful fact of the jaws, for instance, of a crab retaining numerous characters, which they would probably have retained through inheritance, if they had really been metamorphosed during a long course of descent from true legs, or from some simple appendage, is explained.

-Embryology .- It has already been casually remarked that certain organs in the individual, which when mature become widely different and serve for different purposes. are in the embryo exactly alike.
-The embryos, also, of distinct animals within the same class are often strikingly similar: a better proof of this cannot be given, than a circumstance mentioned by Agassiz, namely, that having forgotten to ticket the embryo of some vertebrate animal, he cannot now tell whether it be that of a mammal. bird, or reptile.
+Embryology.-It has already been casually remarked that certain organs in the individual, which when mature become widely different and serve for different purposes, are in the embryo exactly alike.
+The embryos, also, of distinct animals within the same class are often strikingly similar: a better proof of this cannot be given, than a statement by Von Baer, namely, that, "The embryos of mammalia, of birds, lizards, and snakes, probably also of chelonia, are in their earliest states exceedingly like one another, both as a whole and in the mode of development of their parts; so much so, in fact, that we can often distinguish the embryos only by their size.
+In my possession are two little embryos in spirit, whose names I have omitted to attach, and at present I am quite unable to say to what class they belong.
+They may be lizards, or small birds, or very young mammalia, so complete is the similarity in the mode of formation of the head and trunk in these animals.
+The extremities, however, are still absent in these embryos.
+But even if they existed in the earliest stage of their development, we should learn nothing; for the feet of lizards and mammals, the wings and feet of birds, no less than the hands and feet of man, all arise from the same fundamental form."
 The vermiform larvæ of moths, flies, beetles, &c., resemble each other much more closely than do the mature insects; but in the case of larvæ, the embryos are active, and have been adapted for special lines of life.
-A trace of the law of embryonic resemblance, sometimes lasts till a rather late age; thus birds of the same genus, and of closely allied genera. often resemble each other in their first and second plumage; as we see in the spotted feathers in the thrush group.
+A trace of the law of embryonic resemblance, sometimes lasts till a rather late age : thus birds of the same genus, and of closely allied genera, often resemble each other in their first and second plumage; as we see in the spotted feathers in the thrush group.
 In the cat tribe, most of the species are striped or spotted in lines; and stripes can be plainly distinguished in the whelp of the lion.
-We occasionally though rarely see something of this kind in plants ; thus the embryonic leaves of the ulex or furze, and the first leaves of the phyllodineous acaceas, are pinnate or divided like the ordinary leaves of the leguminose.
+We occasionally though rarely see something of this kind in plants: thus the embryonic leaves of the ulex or furze, and the first leaves of the phyllodineous acacias, are pinnate or divided like the ordinary leaves of the leguminosæ.